 Research and Monitoring

 Sumatran orangutans are found only on the Indonesian island of Sumatra.
-With 14,000 individuals left in the wild, the species is in critical danger of extinction.
+With just over 13,000 individuals Sumatran orangutans (Pongo abelii) and approximately 800 Tapanuli orangutans (Pongo tapanuliensis) left in the wild, both species are in critical danger of extinction.

-Habitat wide surveys conducted by the SOCP between 2012 and 2014 estimated nest densities throughout the species’ range, allowing us to determine that only around 14,000 Sumatran orangutans still remain in the wild.
+Habitat wide surveys conducted by the SOCP between 2012 and 2014 estimated nest densities throughout the species’ range, allowing us to determine that only around 14,000 orangutans still remain in the wilds of Sumatra.

-The Batang Toru orangutans are especially interesting in light of recent studies, suggesting they are genetically distinct from those orangutans further north, and the Sikundur study is the first ever of its kind of orangutans on the eastern side of the island, meaning that we may find some behavioural differences among these orangutans too.
+The Batang Toru orangutans are especially interesting in light of recent studies, with in November 2017 their having been declared as an entirely new species of orangutan, and the Sikundur study is the first ever of its kind of orangutans on the eastern side of the island, meaning that we may find some behavioural differences among these orangutans too.
 Suaq Balimbing is famous as the first ever research project to find orangutans regularly and routinely making and using tools in the wild, due to the extremely high densities and unusually sociable orangutans found there.

-"From our surveys we know there are only around 14,000 Sumatran orangutans left in the wild.
+"From our surveys we know there are only around 14,000 orangutans left in the wild in Sumatra today.
 That’s worrying when you remember some of the big football stadiums out there can seat up to 100,000 people, meaning all the Sumatran orangutans in the world would fit easily in the seats at just one end, behind the goal!"

 At each site the SOCP monitors the orangutan population and collects behavioural, climatological and phenological data.
 Rainfall also is recorded each day at 06:00 and again at 18:00, whereas the absolute minimum and maximum temperatures are recorded at 18:00.
 Additionally, rainfall, temperature, and humidity are logged each hour with a HOBO® weather station.
 Long-term phenological plots are monitored at the beginning of each month.
 Data collected for each of the long-term plots includes the availability scores of young leaves, flowers, and fruits, which follows the ‘Phenology Sampling Protocol’ developed and standardized by members of the Orangutan Network.